 Allocation Method Order for Softwood Lumber Products (2015)

 Description of the objective

 The AMO establishes the method for allocating to individual companies the quantity of softwood lumber products (commonly referred to as quota) that may be exported to the United States during a month from Quebec, Ontario, Manitoba and Saskatchewan.

-The AMO for Softwood Lumber products has traditionally been developed to cover 12 month periods beginning in January of a specific year and expiring in December of that same year.
+The AMO for Softwood Lumber products has traditionally been developed to cover 12 month periods beginning in January of a specific year.

 The AMO is a fundamental component of the regulations and legislation that implement Canada's obligations under the SLA.

 Indication of business impacts

 There may be business impacts.
 The “One-for-One” Rule and/or the small business lens may apply.

 Public consultation opportunities